The 16-19 Bursary Fund

 Under exceptional circumstances students who are not automatically eligible for an award can also apply for help with one off course related expenses (proof of income or hardship will be asked for).
 Applications for additional help will be considered on an individual basis and is dependent upon available funds.
 For example, if a student faces genuine financial barriers to staying on in education (at the discretion of the Sixth Form) such as a young carer who is providing care to a sick or disabled relative.

 Application form can be downloaded by clicking on the link below.
-Please return completed forms to Jenny Brookes, Kings Norton Sixth Form.
+Please return completed forms to Heather Harvey, Kings Norton Sixth Form.

 Further information can be found on the gov.uk website